Originally posted: June 1, 2006

 One thing uniting all the awardees is their passion for their work.
 Elliott believes this is the prime requisite of successful grassroots leadership.
 To that end, he has mostly promoted from within his own organization.
 His management style, drawn from Peter Drucker’s writings, features a decentralized structure and is heavy on measurement of performance criteria.

 Prior to the September 11th attacks and the subsequent drain of monies from health care to pay for national security, Elliott had believed homelessness in Savannah would become a thing of the past, and his task would be preventing it.
-Unfortunately, the number of homeless has been stable or on the increase since then.
+Unfortunately, the number of homeless stayed stable.
 Still, he is hopeful about the future—at least in Savannah.
-"Five years from now," he says, "I will have several hundred permanent supportive housing units that are connecting with my behavioral center and health center, so that these folks have the structure that they need to be successful people.
-And I am hopeful that the number of units will equal the number of people in need."
+“Five years from now,” he remained, “I will have several hundred permanent supportive housing units that are connecting with my behavioral center and health center, so that these folks have the structure that they need to be successful people.
+And I am hopeful that the number of units will equal the number of people in need.”